 Vine suckering machine

 Vine suckering machiner is a piece of equipment used in the wine industry to maintain vines, specifically for de-budding.
 This involves removing unwanted shoots growing from the rootstock or the trunk of the vine.
+This operation can be carried out in three ways: manually, mechanically or chemically.

 Components of the vine suckering machine